MP Estate Planning UK

 Non-UK arrangements with UK connections

-Certain non-UK express trusts become reportable when they acquire UK land or property.
-They are also caught if a UK-resident trustee enters a UK business relationship.
+Certain non-UK express trusts become registerable when they acquire UK land or property.
+They are also caught if a UK-resident trustee enters into a business relationship with a UK-regulated financial institution — for example, opening a bank account or investment platform in the UK.

 When tax makes a trust reportable

-Taxable events also trigger listing.
-These include income tax, capital gains tax and inheritance tax.
-Stamp duty charges — like Stamp Duty Land Tax and Stamp Duty Reserve Tax — and devolved land taxes in Scotland and Wales also matter.
+Taxable events also trigger a registration obligation.
+These include liabilities for income tax, capital gains tax (CGT) and inheritance tax (IHT).
+Stamp duty charges — including Stamp Duty Land Tax (SDLT), Stamp Duty Reserve Tax (SDRT), and the devolved equivalents (Land and Buildings Transaction Tax in Scotland, Land Transaction Tax in Wales) — also create a registration requirement.

 Which trusts are excluded from registration (Schedule 3A trusts)

-Some family arrangements are excluded from immediate registration, but that exception can change if tax becomes due.
+Some family trust arrangements are excluded from immediate registration, but that exclusion can fall away if a UK tax liability arises.

 A visually engaging depiction of a professional consultation room, featuring a modern wooden desk with a sleek laptop and legal documents neatly arranged.
 In the foreground, a diverse group of three professionals—a middle-aged woman in a smart business suit, a young man in a tailored jacket, and an older man in glasses—are discussing trust registration, actively engaging and pointing at a document titled "Schedule 3A Excluded Trusts".
 The middle ground displays a large window with soft natural light streaming in, giving a warm and inviting atmosphere.
 The background includes shelves filled with law books and a certificate on the wall, creating a professional setting.
 The overall mood is focused and collaborative, emphasizing professionalism and trust.

-What Schedule 3A means in practice: these are express trusts usually left off the public list while they remain free of UK tax liability.
+What Schedule 3A means in practice: these are specific categories of express trusts that are excused from the TRS while they remain free of UK tax liability.
+The exclusions are set out in Schedule 3A of the Money Laundering Regulations.

 Common excluded arrangements

-• Will trusts used during estate administration — often excluded for up to two years after death.
+• Will trusts used during estate administration — excluded for up to two years after the date of death, provided the personal representatives are still winding up the estate.

-• Pension and certain scheme trusts where payments arise under regulated pension rules.
+• Registered pension scheme trusts where payments arise under HMRC-approved pension rules.

 When exclusion ends

-Co‑ownership as tenants in common and many commercial or transactional arrangements start excluded but become registerable if a UK tax charge appears.
+Co‑ownership arrangements (such as tenants in common holding property) and many commercial or transactional trust arrangements start as excluded — but they become registerable the moment a UK tax charge arises or their circumstances change.

-If you hold property, land or capital for others, think twice.
-Check the deed and take regulated advice rather than guessing about your position.
+If you hold property, land or capital for others, do not assume you are excluded.
+Check the trust deed carefully and take specialist advice rather than guessing about your position.
+The boundaries between excluded and registerable can be surprisingly fine.

-Excluded typeTypical reason for exclusionWhen it becomes reportable
+Excluded typeTypical reason for exclusionWhen it becomes registerable

-Will trustsShort‑term estate administration after deathIf estate tax, IHT or other tax liability arises
+Will trustsShort‑term estate administration (up to 2 years after death)If IHT, income tax, CGT or other tax liability arises, or if the 2-year period expires

-Pilot trusts <£100Historical small funds set up before 6 Oct 2020Becomes reportable if later taxed
+Pilot trusts <£100Small funds held before 6 Oct 2020Becomes registerable if later funded above £100 or a tax liability arises

-Co‑ownershipTenants in common holding propertyReportable when income, gains or land charges arise
+Co‑ownershipTenants in common holding propertyWhen income, capital gains or land tax charges arise from the arrangement

 Registration deadlines and how to know when to register

-Timings matter: the date a trust is set up and the first taxable event determine which deadline applies.
+Timings matter: the date a trust was created and whether it has a tax liability determine which deadline applies to your registration.

 A professional office setting where a diverse group of businesspeople, dressed in business attire, are engaged in a discussion about registration deadlines.
 In the foreground, a calendar with highlighted dates marks important deadlines, next to a modern laptop displaying HMRC's website.
 In the middle, a large wall clock shows the time, emphasizing urgency.
 The background features a meeting room with a large window revealing a cloudy sky, suggesting a looming deadline.
 The lighting is soft and natural, coming from the window, creating a serious yet focused atmosphere.
 The angle is slightly elevated, capturing both the people and the calendar prominently without any text.